 For example, the demand for crispy and crunchy products declines as consumers age.
 Globally, those aged 65-and-over value texture less than the young, with 66% placing importance on a snack’s crispiness and just 56% on its crunchiness.
 Conversely, over three quarters of respondents under 20 stated that crispiness and crunchiness were important qualities when purchasing snacks.

-"The infographic reveals how the snack market is growing at a global level with opportunities around nutrition and indulgence.”
-Johnson added.
+“The infographic reveals how the snack market is growing at a global level with opportunities around nutrition and indulgence.
+We recently launched our online store,store.nielsen.com which opens up sales and other data reports directly to businesses.
+We also offer reports with more detailed views of European market snacking trends there on the Store. ” Johnson added.